Diagnostic Gaps: Skin Comes In Many Shades And So Do Rashes

 McKinley-Grant says schools are now making an effort to diversify training materials.
 But they've still got quite a ways to go.

 And this problem could get even worse.
-Roxana Daneshjou is a dermatology resident at Stanford University.
+Dr. Roxana Daneshjou is a dermatology resident at Stanford University.
 For her doctorate work, she's looking at the use of artificial intelligence in medical diagnosis.

 View this post on Instagram